ckf42/codelib/py/readme.md

 Scan image in clipboard and decode the QR code within, if any.
 Requires `opencv-python`, `pillow`, and `numpy`

+## decodeMorseInWav.py

+Decode the Morse code in a `wav` file and translate it to text.
+Still has some issues handling spacing swings

+Requires `numpy`, `scipy`, and uses `MorseCodeDict.py`

 ## expandMdMathMacro.py

 Read a `Markdown` file that uses math macros (stored as `json` format) and transform to plain math `KaTeX` math commands.
 Also allow transforming math commands with image links, or transform the file into a `HTML` file that can be rendered with `MathML` or GitHub-previewable `IPython` notebook.